home1-oss/oss-setup/src/main/cloud/README.md

 # Cloud cluster (rancher, k8s)
 home1-oss services on container cloud cluster.

-fatal: [rancherserver]: FAILED! => {"changed": false, "failed": true, "msg": "Failed to validate the SSL certificate for download.docker.com:443.
-Make sure your managed systems have a valid CA certificate installed.
-If the website serving the url uses SNI you need python >= 2.7.9 on your managed machine or you can install the `urllib3`, `pyOpenSSL`, `ndg-httpsclient`, and `pyasn1` python modules to perform SNI verification in python >= 2.6.
-You can use validate_certs=False if you do not need to confirm the servers identity but this is unsafe and not recommended.
-Paths checked for this platform: /etc/ssl/certs, /etc/pki/ca-trust/extracted/pem, /etc/pki/tls/certs, /usr/share/ca-certificates/cacert.org, /etc/ansible.
-The exception msg was: [Errno 1] _ssl.c:510: error:14077410:SSL routines:SSL23_GET_SERVER_HELLO:sslv3 alert handshake failure."}

 ***Rancher and k8s depends on specific version of docker*** see:[Supported Docker version](http://docs.rancher.com/rancher/v1.6/en/hosts/#supported-docker-versions)。